-The water plantsin, fringing pools and lakes, is no relation to the roadside weed.
+The water plantain, fringing pools and lakes, is no relation to the roadside weed.
 It has received its name from the similarity of the leaves in shape, arrangement and venation.
-The small flowers are entirely different, being white and arranged in a large, shape, arrangement and venation.
 The small flowers are entirely different, being white and arranged in a large, loose, many branched cluster.